 Qualifications for office: If you would like to be Georgia’s Secretary of State, you will need to be at least 25 years old, a citizen of the United States for at least 10 years and a legal resident of Georgia for at least four years.

-Who is the current Secretary of State: Republican Brian Kemp is the current secretary of state.
+Who is the current Secretary of State: Republican Brad Raffensperger is the current secretary of state.

 How Influential is the Secretary of State: Being that the secretary of state sets some election policies, certifies the votes, handles the registration of all businesses and has a hand in deciding all civil suits against the state, this is a highly influential position.
 In fact, it is often a springboard for higher elected office.
-Karen Handel held the office before Jack Kemp, and she now serves in the U.S. Congress.
+Karen Handel held the office before Brian Kemp, and she now serves in the U.S. Congress.
 Max Cleland also served as Secretary of State and later became a U.S. Senator.
+Brian Kemp became Governor of Georgia after serving as Secretary of State.